The Kinarm End-Point Lab is a versatile research facility to study sensory, motor and cognitive function.

 This fully featured option is a highly flexible research platform to study upper limb voluntary control and its integration with whole body postural control.

-Our lowest price option includes a single Kinarm End-Point Robot, and data acquisition system with Dexterit-E and desktop display.
+Our lowest price option includes a single Kinarm End-Point Robot, and data acquisition system with Dexterit-E and vertical display.

 - 6 degree-of-freedom force/torque sensors